-The focus was always on clean, healthy food.
-Organic, with emphasis on working with nature, seemed a natural development for the business.
-The Organic Certification Movement was gather strength and in 1988, Alara was audited and licensed by the Soil Association to produce the first Organic certified cereal in the world.
+Alara’s focus has always been on clean, healthy food.
+In 1988, Alara was licensed by the Soil Association to produce the first Organic certified cereal in the world.

-Alongside environmental sustainability, social fairness was also a key consideration.
-SO, in 1993, Alex started working with Traidcraft to produce the first certified Fair Trade cereals for both Traidcraft and the Alara brand.
-This long association with Traidcraft, as with many other stakeholders in the company, is a key strength of the business.
+Alongside environmental sustainability, social fairness was also a key consideration for the company.
+In 1993, Alara produced the first certified Fair Trade cereals for both Traidcraft and the Alara brand.

-With our focus on health, and especially dealing with gluten-containing ingredients, it became clear that for some people, this type of food caused health problems.
-Wanting to serve those with sensitivity to gluten. in 1996, Alara became the first company to be licensed by the Coeliac Society, under license number 001 to produce gluten free cereals and today this is an important part of their product offering and service.
+Our focus has always been on health.
+Dealing with gluten-containing ingredients made it clear that this type of food causes health problems for some people.
+Wanting to serve those with sensitivity to gluten, Alara became the first company to be licensed by the Coeliac Society in 1996 to produce gluten free cereals.

-Running alongside all of these company firsts, was the development of correct governance systems in the form of independent audits.
-As well as our organic audit, we also have a BRC quality audit, an ISO 14001 environmental audit and our SMETA ethics audit.
+We developed a governance system in the form of independent audits.
+Alara faces an organic audit, a BRC quality audit, an ISO 14001 environmental audit and a SMETA ethics audit.

-As a long-time member of the Food & Drink Federation (FDF), Alex was keen to be at the forefront of concerns in this amazing industry.
-Food waste and packaging waste have been long term concerns.
+Food waste and packaging waste had been long-term concerns for the company.
 Working with Southbank University under the Knowledge Transfer Partnership, Alara developed processes and systems to eliminate all waste, transferring them into other materials.
-This culminated in 2008 for the Alara factory in King’s Cross.
-London to become the first Zero Waste food manufacturer on earth.
+In 2008, the Alara factory in King’s Cross became the first Zero Waste food manufacturer on earth.